Containers and serverless technology are among the most used application deployment strategies. Each approach has advantages and downsides.

-- In-case you are concerned about the expense of server administration and the amount of resources your software requires, serverless is an ideal solution for your business scenario.
+- If you are concerned about the expense of server administration and the amount of resources your software requires, serverless is an ideal solution for your business scenario.

 - If you would not want to invest a lot of time considering where and how the program is operating!

-- Without the need for underlying infrastructure setup you can develop and deliver Serverless websites and apps.
+- Serverless websites and apps may be developed and delivered without the need for underlying infrastructure setup.
 With a serverless environment, it is feasible to build a fully-functional program or website within days.

 Containers are optimal for Deploying applications in the following scenarios: